 Some people are witnesses to a case and do not want to show up to court.
 This is not a problem unless they were properly served with a subpoena.
 If they were properly served with a supoena then they are under the court’s jurisdiction and must show up to court.
 Failure to show up to court on a subpoena will result in a bench warrant for the person’s arrest.

-Other reasons for a warrant of arrest can be a failure to fullfill probation requirments.
+Another reason for a warrant of arrest can be a failure to fulfill probation requirements.
 These include paying restitution as a condition of probation or as a part of your prison sentence.
-For people who have domestic violence cases in the past they get warrants because they did not show up for their progress report to update the courts on their domestic violence class.
+For people who have had domestic violence cases in the past, they get warrants because they did not show up for their progress report to update the courts on their domestic violence class.
 In addition, warrants can be isseud for more innocnet things such as failure to show up for a jury summons.

 When you miss a court date a new charge is added.
 There will be an Bench Warrant for Failure to Appear.
 This new charge is the failure to appear and is a misdemeanor.
 There are different consequences as for dealing with your Warrant for Failure to Appear.
 Originally a failure to appear in Southern California is a misdemeanor in California.
 This means it is punishable by a fine of $1000.00 and punishable up to 6 months which makes it crucial that you take care of this properly.
 If you’re charged with a failure to appear and you plead guilty to it, it will result in a conviction that result in a criminal record.
 There are many ways to address a failure to appear so that way it does not result in a misdemeanor.

 Depending on the county this can happen immediately or after a few months.
 It’s important to talk to an warrant lawyer for Failure to Appear and the suspended license needs to be addressed as soon as possible.
 This can sometimes come with a new misdemeanor offense of failure to appear.